 Ethics statement: We were provided with a sample of the Olympus M.Zuiko 12-100mm f/4 PRO to test.
 We were not asked to write anything about the lens in exchange for the opportunity and were not provided any other compensation of any kind.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 - Focal length: 12-100mm (24-200mm in 35mm terms)

 - Lens configuration: 17 elements in 11 groups with 1 HR, 2 Super HR, 3 Aspherical glass, 1 DSA lens, and 5 ED lens elements